 Franklin was expected to give the Saints some flexibility along the offensive line with Terron Armstead (shoulder) and Max Unger (foot) tending to injuries.
 The 29-year-old veteran will now need to find a new home before the regular season.

-Bowman (Achilles) indicated Friday that he has returned to full speed, 49ers' reporter Joe Fann reports.
+Bowman (Achilles) indicated Friday that he has returned to full speed, Joe Fann of the Niners' official site reports.

 Bowman played just four games last season before going down with an Achilles injury.
 His recovery has been remarkably fast, as he was able to participate in offseason workouts already in April.
 All accounts indicate he has returned to full health, and he figures to be in line for a big year anchoring the 49ers' defense at middle linebacker.